Alokgit/Map-Indiancities/README.md

 # heatMap-Indiancities
-Map of India with city populations more than 5 lakhs highlighted
+CityMap - Map of India with city populations more than 5 lakhs highlighted Heatmap - heatmap with higher density of such cities are shown with darker red color